Heading

 End Sub

-Deleting the paragraph
+Delete the paragraph

 After you've got your empty macro, believe it or not, deleting the current paragraph is just a single-line VBA command.
-Create an empty line after the comment if you kept it and add:
+Create an empty line after the comment (if you kept it) and add:

 Selection.Paragraphs.First.Range.Delete